 In the early years of life, active play is a fundamental part of physical, social and emotional development.
 As children grow, being active builds the foundation for an active life.
 Once learnt, a skill like swimming or being able to ride a bike is there for life.

 Think about not leaving the TV on during mealtimes or when your child is playing.
-For young children, try to use a high chair only for mealtimes and don’t forget adults are role models so if you frequently watch television or are on the computer, they may well copy you.
+For young children, try to use a highchair only for mealtimes and do not forget adults are role models so if you frequently watch television or are on the computer, they may well copy you.